roboscienceorg/book/source/Terms/ReferenceFrames.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Assuming that the inverse position kinematics problem has been solved for the current end effector pose, the inverse force kinematics (IFK) then solves the following problem: “Given the wrench that acts on the end effector, what is the corresponding vector of joint forces/torques?”
+Assuming that the inverse position kinematics problem has been solved for the current end effector pose, the :index:`inverse force kinematics` (IFK) then solves the following problem: “Given the wrench that acts on the end effector, what is the corresponding vector of joint forces/torques?”